serverless/serverless/docs/guides/upgrading-v3.md

 This guide helps users upgrade from Serverless Framework v2 to v3.

-**Note:** Serverless Framework v3 isn't released yet.
-However, this guide helps to prepare to v3, or upgrade to the [v3 beta version](https://www.serverless.com/blog/serverless-framework-v3-beta).

 ## Am I impacted by breaking changes?

 Serverless Framework v2 signals any deprecated feature via a deprecation warning.
 The simplest way to upgrade to v3 is to:

-1. Upgrade Serverless Framework to the latest v2 version
+1. [Upgrade Serverless Framework](../getting-started.md#upgrade) to the latest v2 version
 2. Run `serverless` commands in the project to see if there are any deprecation warnings

 Projects that do not have any deprecations can be immediately upgraded to v3.
 Projects that have deprecation warnings should first solve these deprecations, then upgrade to v3.